Do you think reducing the carbon footprint of your school is a pressing issue?

-Along with events like the launch of the Let’s Go Zero campaign, it’s clear that young people now expect their places of learning to implement sustainable and environmentally-friendly practices and policies.
+It’s clear that young people expect their places of learning to implement sustainable and environmentally-friendly practices and policies.
+And their voices have been heard.

-Schools and trusts are making moves to prevent air pollution and introduce organic, sustainable food to pupils.
+On an individual level, schools and trusts are also putting plans into action to prevent air pollution and introduce organic, sustainable food to pupils.

 So why can’t the same be done with your infrastructure?